votchallenge/website/contents/howto/workspace.md

 2. Go to `vot-workspace` directory.
 Run matlab and execute `workspace_create` command.
 3. Select an experiment stack that you want to use (e.g. `vot2013` denotes the VOT2013 benchmark experiment stack).
 4. Enter the unique indentifier of your tracker (e.g. `NCC` for norm-crosscorrelation tracker).
+5. Select the interpreter used in your tracker (or none if the tracker is compiled into an exectuable).

   <div class="screenshot"><img src="/howto/img/perfeval/2b.png" alt="Workspace setup guide"/></div>